 Sanctions lists are dynamic and subject to updates as political circumstances evolve.
 Compliance with these lists is paramount for individuals, organizations, and countries to avoid legal consequences and uphold positive international relations.
 Failing to comply with sanctions can result in severe penalties and diplomatic ramifications.

-Sanctions screening involves cross-referencing transactions, customers, or business partners against government-imposed sanctions lists to identify any potential risks and ensure compliance with relevant regulations.
+Sanctions screening involves cross-referencing transactions, customers, or business partners against government-imposed sanction list to identify any potential risks and ensure compliance with relevant regulations.

 The United Nations Security Council maintains this list to impose sanctions on countries, entities, and individuals involved in actions threatening global peace and security. sanctions include measures like travel bans, asset freezes, and trade restrictions.